Game Based Solution Design

 Since then, I have been thinking about this a lot.
 I have been trying to break it down even further.
 The next step was my article on the term serious games.
 This broke serious games up into 4 basic types.
-Teaching Games, Simulations, Meaningful games and Purposeful games.
+Teaching Games, Meaningful games and Purposeful games.

 This lead to me writing down a basic outline of what would fall under the other headings in my list.
 After good conversations on Google+ (here and here), I finally came up with an outline of what actually comes under Game Thinking.

 For the sake of clarity, a fifth category can be added for the purpose of game-based solutions, simulations, that of simulations.

 Game Inspired Design / Playful Design

 I used to call this gameful design, but this now has more gamification like connotations.
 This is where no actual elements from games are used, just ideas.
 So user interfaces that mimic those from games, design or artwork that is inspired by games or the way things are written.
 All of these have links to games but do not contain anything that you would consider to be part of a game (mechanics, dynamics, tokens etc.)

 Gamification is generally defined along the lines of “The use of game thinking and elements in non-game contexts“.
 Here I have split gamification into two distinct types.
 Intrinsic and Extrinsic.
 This is very similar to Karl Kapps two types of gamification, where he talks about structural and content gamification.

 Extrinsic gamification is the sort that most people are used to, where game elements are added to a system.
 Things like points, badges, progress bars etc.

 Spoken about here already, this group includes full games that have been created for reasons other than pure entertainment.